Identification of Deep Network Generated Images Using Disparities in Color Components: Experiments

 \section{Experiments}

-In this section, we will examine the performance of the proposed method.
-First we introduce the common experimental settings.
-Then we present the experimental results for the three kinds of detection scenarios as described in Section \ref{subsec:detect_strategy}.
+In this section, we will evaluate the performance of the proposed method.
+We first introduce the common experimental settings, and then present the experimental results for the three detection scenarios described in Section \ref{subsec:detect_strategy}.